LucHermitte/lh-vim-lib/README.md

 _lh-vim-lib_ is a library that defines some common vim functions I use in my various plugins and ftplugins.

 This library has been conceived as a suite of [|autoload|](http://vimhelp.appspot.com/eval.txt.html#autoload) plugins.
 As such, it requires Vim 7+.
+A few commands are defined.

-As I only have access to a version 7.3-429 on travis-ci, let's say this is the minimum vim version I'll try to be compatible with.
+As I only have access to a version 7.4-052 on travis-ci, let's say this is the minimum vim version I'll try to be compatible with.
+Until last year I was trying to be compatible with 7.3-429.

 The [complete documentation](http://github.com/LucHermitte/lh-vim-lib/blob/master/doc/lh-vim-lib.txt) can be browsed.